 Stacie Lynn Stanley

-Dr. Stacie L. Stanley currently serves as the Assistant Superintendent in the Twin Cities Metro Area.
-Stacie has served in a variety of education roles including classroom teacher, elementary school principal, math specialist, curriculum and staff development specialist, director of achievement equity and director of curriculum, assessment and instruction.
-Stacie is a Senior Training Associate for The Center for Culturally Proficient Practices and served as a contributing author for the text Innovative Voices in Education: engaging diverse communities (2012).
-Stacie continues to seek out and harness the voices that are missing from the table, and supports schools and districts in doing the same.
-She earned her doctorate degree from Bethel University in Saint Paul, Minnesota, where she researched the impact of intercultural development on K-6 administrative leadership practice.
-Stacie is also a graduate school adjunct faculty member at Hamline and Bethel Universities in Minnesota.
+Dr. Stacie L. Stanley serves as the Superintendent in Edina Public Schools.
+Stacie has served in a variety of education roles including classroom teacher, elementary school principal, math specialist, curriculum & staff development specialist, director of achievement equity, director of curriculum, assessment, and instruction and associate superintendent.
+Stacie is a Senior Training Associate at the Center for Culturally Proficient Educational Practice and the co-author of Leading While Female: A Culturally Proficient Response for Gender Equity.
+She is a fierce advocate for ensuring women are positioned to move into executive leadership roles – including a special focus on women of color.
+She earned a doctorate degree from Bethel University in Saint Paul, Minnesota, where she researched the impact of intercultural development on K-6 administrative leadership practice.
+Stacie is also an adjunct faculty member in Bethel University doctoral program in Minnesota, and a member of the Hamline School of Education Advisory Board.
 She lives with her husband, and enjoys being an empty nester, taking long walks, and spending time with their grandchildren.